luiscoco/AzureDevops_Sample3_Connecting-Azure-DevOps-with-GitHub/README.md

 We copy the generated token and we save it somewhere secure; you won’t be able to see it again

 ![image](https://github.com/luiscoco/AzureDevops_Sample3_Connecting-Azure-DevOps-with-GitHub/assets/32194879/83dbac73-b7b8-420d-85f7-933d08f31a70)

+## 3. Connect Azure DevOps to GitHub

+### 3.1.
+Using Azure Pipelines

+In Azure DevOps, go to your project and select Pipelines from the left navigation panel.

+Click on Create Pipeline.

+Choose GitHub as the code source.

+You may be prompted to sign into GitHub and authorize Azure Pipelines if you haven't already connected your GitHub account to Azure DevOps.

+After authorization, select the repository you want to connect to Azure DevOps.

+Follow the wizard to configure your pipeline.
+Azure DevOps will try to automatically detect the language and framework used in your project and suggest a pipeline template.

+### 3.2.
+Service Connection Method

+We go to **Project settings** in the bottom left corner of your Azure DevOps project

+Under **Pipelines**, we select **Service connections**

+We click on New service connection and choose GitHub

+We choose GitHub via PAT, we enter the PAT you generated earlier, and we give your connection a name

+After we setting up the connection, we can use it in your pipelines to access our GitHub repositories